Reshief/ipcr/README.md

 The library cxxopts is included as a submodule to this repository.
 To download the necessary files, use `git submodule init` and then `git submodule update`.
 If this doesn't work, check the current git submodule documentation online for how to download submodules.

 Installing these tools proved to be more complex than I had expected.
-On Windows, I recommend downloading vcpkg, then installing with .\vcpkg.exe install eigen pcl qt5 opencv.
+On Windows, I recommend downloading vcpkg, then installing with `.\vcpkg.exe install eigen3 pcl qt5 opencv`.
-Afterwards, it needs to be integrated using .\vcpkg.exe integrate install.
+Afterwards, it needs to be integrated using `.\vcpkg.exe integrate install`.
 Then the libraries should be available to cmake.

 ## Directories